Paul Henry (TV programme)

-Paul Henry was a New Zealand morning news and talk show that aired weekdays on Three and was simulcast on Radio Live.
+Paul Henry is a New Zealand morning news and talk show that aired weekdays on Three, and was simulcast on Radio Live.
 Its final lineup consisted of host Paul Henry, news anchor Ingrid Hipkiss, sports anchor Jim Kayes and social media anchor Verity Johnson.

-The initial incarnation following Henry's move from TVNZ to MediaWorks was a late night news program entitled The Paul Henry Show, which debuted on 27 January 2014 on Three (formally TV3) to replace the former late night news show Nightline.
-Mediaworks announced the show was going to move into the morning timeslot in late 2014 and was replaced by Newsworthy.
+The initial incarnation following Henry's move from TVNZ to MediaWorks was a late night news programme entitled The Paul Henry Show, which debuted on 27 January 2014 on Three, to replace the former late night news show Nightline.
+Mediaworks announced that the show was going to move into the morning timeslot in late 2014.
+It was replaced in its original timeslot by Newsworthy.

-Paul Henry resigned from his morning post in November 2016, and last aired on 16 December 2016.
+Paul Henry resigned from his morning programme in November 2016, with the final episode being aired on 16 December 2016.
 It was replaced by The AM Show in February 2017, hosted by Duncan Garner.